prantlf/grunt-html-dom-snapshot/README.md

 $ npm install phantomjs-prebuilt --save-dev
 ```

 The `phantomjs` binary will be accessible in `./node_modules/.bin`.
 If you do not start the Selenium server using `npm test` or other `npm run` command, you will had to add this directory to your `PATH`, otherwise the PhantomJS driver will not find the executable.
+Additionally, PhantomJS 2.1.1 works only with the Selenium driver version 3.7.1 or older.

 ## Contributing